fsi-open/admin-security-bundle/Resources/doc/installation.md

 ### Bcrypt encoder

-If you want to use bcrypt encoder, you must clear salt that is set in user constructor, like this:
+If you want to use bcrypt encoder, you must clear the salt that is set in user constructor, like this:
 ```
 class User extends FSi\Bundle\AdminSecurityBundle\Security\User\User
 {